Djensonsan/Authentication-Project/README.md

 See the Authentication_Lab.pdf file for more information about this project.

-The project description can be found: http://www2.compute.dtu.dk/courses/02239/AuthenticationLab.html.
+The project description can be found here: http://www2.compute.dtu.dk/courses/02239/AuthenticationLab.html.